 The Department of Computer and Information Sciences is housed in Mishoe Science Center (original) and Grossley Hall.
 A majority of the faculty is actively engaged in research and maintains research laboratories.
-Laboratories consists of a combination of physical research laboratory space and virtual laboratory compute resources for research in machine learning, video surveillance and analysis, bioinformatics, robotics, machine perception, and mobile systems.
-The department maintains a number of teaching laboratories as well as generally available workstations running Windows and Linux.
-The department also maintains high end printers'/print servers available to graduate students.
-Classrooms are equipped with state of the art Smartboard teaching tools as well as projection equipment.
-The research network includes connectivity to Internet2.
+Laboratories consist of a combination of physical research laboratory space and virtual laboratory computer resources for research in machine learning, video surveillance and analysis, bioinformatics, robotics, machine perception, mobile systems and cybersecurity.
+The Department maintains a number of teaching laboratories as well as generally available workstations running Windows and Linux.
+The Department also maintains high-end printers/print servers available to graduate students.
+Classrooms are equipped with state-of-the-art Smartboard teaching tools as well as projection equipment.